EAL Senior School Policy

 Recording, Monitoring and Reporting

-An EAL register is compiled by the EAL coordinator and available to all staff on Firefly.
+An EAL register is compiled by the EAL coordinator and available to all staff on Firefly along with personalised EAL profiles, created for each student that receives specialist English support.
+These profiles give important background information and suggested strategies that teaching staff may wish to adopt into their classroom.
 This includes information about which languages pupils speak at home.
 Home languages and ethnicity are also recorded on SIMS.
 Pupils with EAL who need, or have needed, extra support are also included on the SEN register.
 All this information is updated annually.
 In line with GDST guidance, pupils with EAL are categorised using the Bell Foundation framework and this information is included on the Firefly pages available to staff only.

 The academic progress of pupils with EAL is tracked by the EAL coordinator and the Deputy Head following formal school assessments.
 Heads of Year are kept informed of any possible issues as they arise.